mohamedgh16/Getting-started-with-game-development-using-windows-forms/README.md

             }
         }
  ```
-Finally we will use this method with all of the 10 check buttons.
+Finally, we will use this method with all of the 10 check buttons.

 ```c#
  private void ch1_Click(object sender, EventArgs e)